andresgbecerra/co-induction-anguar/YDKJSY:Get started/Chapter 3: Digging to the Roots of JS/README.md

     mathHomework.study();
    // Please study Math
   ```
-  - The two objects jsHomework and mathHomework each pro- totype link to the single homework object, which has the study() function. jsHomework and mathHomework are each given their own topic property
+  - The two objects jsHomework and mathHomework each prototype link to the single homework object, which has the study() function. jsHomework and mathHomework are each given their own topic property
    ![prototype objects](../../assets/prototype-objects.png)
-  > jsHomework.study() delegates to homework.study(), but its this (this.topic) for that execution resolves to jsHome- work because of how the function is called, so this.topic is "JS".
-Similarly for mathHomework.study() delegating to homework.study() but still resolving this to mathHome- work, and thus this.topic as "Math".
+  > jsHomework.study() delegates to homework.study(), but its this (this.topic) for that execution resolves to jsHomework because of how the function is called, so this.topic is "JS".
+Similarly for mathHomework.study() delegating to homework.study() but still resolving this to mathHomework, and thus this.topic as "Math".

 _The End_